What Is The Best Lubricant For Door Locks? Expert Picks

 3. Graphite Powder

-Graphite powder is a classic dry lubricant trusted by locksmiths for decades.
-When you apply it inside the keyhole, it coats the pins and springs with fine carbon particles.
-This allows your key to slide smoothly without attracting dust or grime.
+Graphite powder is a traditional dry lubricant trusted by locksmiths for decades.
+When applied inside the keyhole, fine carbon particles coat the pins and springs, allowing the key to move freely without attracting dust or grime.

-You’ll find it especially useful for indoor locks, deadbolts, and padlocks that need clean, dry lubrication.
-It also performs well in cold conditions, since it doesn’t freeze or gum up.
+It works best for indoor locks, deadbolts, and low-humidity environments.
+Graphite also performs well in cold weather since it does not freeze or gum up.

 What’s Best?

-- Black powder may stain keys, doors, or clothing
+• Black powder may stain keys or surfaces

 What’s Best?